 Hematologic disorders - Polycythemia, hemoglobinopathies (sickle cell disease), deficiencies of anticoagulant factors, thrombotic thrombocytopenic purpura.

-Metabolic disorders - Dyslipoproteinemias, Fabry's disease, homocystinuria and homocysteinemia, organic acidemias, mitochondrial disorders.
+Metabolic disorders - Dyslipoproteinemias, Fabry disease, homocystinuria, organic acidemias, mitochondrial disorders.
 Some of these conditions cause ischemic infarcts even in children and infants.
 Mitochondrial disorders can cause TIAs and ischemic strokes.

-Hereditary hypercoagulability disorders- Factor V Leiden, Prothrombin 20210A, Methylenetetrahydrofolate Reductase A223V.
+Hereditary hypercoagulability disorders- Factor V Leiden, Prothrombin 20210A.
 These polymorphisms derange the delicate balance between natural anticoagulant and procoagulant pathways.
 They are very prevalent in the population and combine with one another and with aquired conditions that promote clotting, causing venous and arterial infarcts.

 Contraceptives and estrogen therapy cause most commonly venous thrombosis and rarely intimal hyperplasia and thrombosis of cerebral and extracerebral arteries.